Revolution 1848

-The revolution of 1848
+The European Revolutions of 1848

 "The Slavs ask nothing but justice; they rest upon moral force only....It is only by struggle that we pass from slavery to liberty.
 Let us therefore be victors, and we shall be free in a free nation, or let us die with honour, and glory will follow us to the grave."

 The Congress held several sessions between 2-12 June 1848.
-A passage from the Manifesto issued by the Pan-Slav Congress reads:-

-In the belief that the powerful spiritual stream of today demands new political forms and that the state must be re-established upon altered principles, if not within new boundaries, we have suggested to the Austrian Emperor, under whose constitutional government we, the majority, live, that he transform his imperial state into a union of equal nations, which would accommodate these demands no less fully than would a unitary monarchy.
+"In the belief that the powerful spiritual stream of today demands new political forms and that the state must be re-established upon altered principles, if not within new boundaries, we have suggested to the Austrian Emperor, under whose constitutional government we, the majority, live, that he transform his imperial state into a union of equal nations, which would accommodate these demands no less fully than would a unitary monarchy.

 We see in such a union not only salvation for ourselves but also freedom, culture, and humanity for all, and we are confident that the nations of Europe will assist in the realization of this union.
-In any case, we resolve, by all available means, to win for our nationality the complete recognition of the same political rights that the German and Hungarian peoples already enjoy in Austria.
+In any case, we resolve, by all available means, to win for our nationality the complete recognition of the same political rights that the German and Hungarian peoples already enjoy in Austria."

-Back in France those promises made in February that the government would arrange work schemes had resulted in the organisation of "National Workshops" which proved to be very expensive at a time when the new administration found it difficult to raise loans and considered it most politically difficult to raise taxes sufficiently to actually fund the considerable expense in continuing the project.
+Back in France those promises made in February that the government would arrange work schemes had resulted in the organisation of "National Workshops" which proved to be very expensive at a time when the new administration found it difficult to raise loans and considered it most politically difficult to raise taxes sufficient to actually fund the considerable expense in continuing the project.

 In many cases those in employment in Paris felt able to agitate for higher wages from their existing employers in the belief that they could fall back upon the public purse via the National Workshops.
 Several tens of thousands of persons from outside Paris, also distressed by the scarcity of employment, migrated to Paris in the hope of learning some trade or of taking advantage of the new provisions.